It appears the whole damn world has gone off the deep end.

 Because we keep trying to kill, ban, outlaw, and get rid of the things we don’t love about our human family, and thus ourselves.

-Because I have faith that we are called to act as one cooperative being, not as rivals, even (or especially) when we don’t agree.
+Because I have faith that we’re called to act as one cooperative being, not as rivals, even (or especially) when we don’t agree.

-Because I believe there is one God, one Great Spirit, one Creator, one Universal Divine; one whatever you want to call it.
+Because I believe there is one God, one Great Spirit, one Creator, one Universal Divine, one Source; one whatever you want to call it.

 Because we are all children together, and every single person and thing is connected on this planet.